 You don’t always have to do all the work yourself, what better way to get social proof and have someone else vouch for you on their list?
 All it takes is one referral from someone else to help you grow your list.

-Simple finding out similar type of lists, or lists addresses the same target audience with a different problem can do wonders.
+Simple finding out a similar type of lists, or lists that addresses the same target audience with a different problem can do wonders.

-Just like guest posting you can reach out to the owners of other newsletters and offer to email each others list with a call-to-action (CTA) to join for your opt-in offer.
+Just like guest posting you can reach out to the owners of other newsletters and offer to email each other list with a call-to-action (CTA) to join for your opt-in offer.

 Make sure to find someone with a similar list size as yourself, to make it easier to broker a deal like this, and of course be sure to pair with somebody in a complementary niche or the same niche that isn’t a competitor.